 Social Security benefits generally increase year over year, depending on the cost of living.
 This is called the Cost of Living Adjustment, or COLA.
-In January 2021, Social Security beneficiaries receive a 1.3% COLA increase to their benefit.
+In January 2022, Social Security beneficiaries will receive a 5.9% COLA increase to their benefit.

 Applying for Social Security Disability Benefits

 In order to apply, you’ll need to have earned enough work credits.
 Generally, you need 40 work credits, but younger workers may need less.
 For example, workers who become disabled before age 24 only need six work credits in the last three years leading up to their disability in order to be eligible to apply.
 Workers between 31 and 61 years of age will need between 20 and 39 credits, while workers age 62 and older will need 40.

 In 2021, one work credit equals $1,470.
 You can earn up to four work credits per year if you earn $5,880 or more.
 In 2022, one work credit will equal $1,510, and for four credits you need to earn $6,040.

 If you’ve earned enough work credits, you can apply for disability benefits as long as you also meet the following criteria: